 The direct investment estimate includes \$95 million to \$120 million relating to the construction of a headquarters building in Baltimore for Generation's competitive energy businesses.
-On March 20, 2013, Generation signed a 20 year lease agreement that was contingent upon the developer obtaining all required approvals, permits and financing for the construction of a building in Baltimore, Maryland.
+On March 20, 2013, Generation signed a 20 year lease agreement for office space that was contingent upon the developer obtaining all required approvals, permits and financing for the construction of a building in Baltimore, Maryland.
 The operating lease became effective during the second quarter of 2014 when these outstanding contingencies were met by the developer.
-Generation's total commitments under the lease agreement are \$0 million, \$12 million, \$13 million, and \$285 million, related to 2015, 2016, 2017, 2018, 2019 and thereafter.
+Generation's total commitments under the lease agreement are \$0 million, \$13 million, \$13 million, \$13 million, and \$285 million, related to 2015, 2016, 2017, 2018, 2019 and thereafter.

-The direct investment commitment also includes \$600 million to \$650 million relating to Exelon and Generation's development or assistance in the development of 285 - 300 MWs of new generation in Maryland, which is expected to be completed over a period of 10 years.
+The direct investment commitment also includes \$575 million to \$650 million relating to Exelon and Generation's development or assistance in the development of 275 - 300 MWs of new generation in Maryland, which is expected to be completed within a period of 10 years.
+Exelon and Generation have incurred \$314 million towards satisfying the commitment for new generation development in the state of Maryland, with approximately 160 MW of the new generation commencing with commercial operations to date.
 The MDPSC order contemplates various options for complying with the new generation development commitments, including building or acquiring generating assets, making subsidy or compliance payments, or in circumstances in which the generation build is delayed or certain specified provisions are elected, making liquidated damages payments.
 Exelon and Generation expect that the majority of these commitments will be satisfied by building or acquiring generating assets and, therefore, will be primarily capital in nature and recognized as incurred.
 However, during the third quarter of 2014, the conditions associated with one of the generation development commitments changed such that Exelon and Generation now believe that the most likely outcome will involve making subsidy payments and/or liquidated damages payments rather than constructing the specified generating plant.
 As a result, Exelon and Generation recorded a pre-tax \$44 million loss contingency related to this generation development commitment which is included in Operating and maintenance expense in Exelon's and Generation's Consolidated Statements of Operations and Comprehensive Income.
 While this \$44 million loss contingency represents Generation's best estimate of the future obligation, it is reasonably possible that Exelon and Generation could ultimately be required to make cumulative subsidy payments of up to a maximum of approximately \$105 million over a 20-year period dependent on actual generating output from a successfully constructed generating plant.
 See Note 4 - Mergers, Acquisitions, and Dispositions of the Exelon 2014 Form 10-K for additional information regarding the Constellation merger commitments.